Taste Buddies

-Taste Buddies is a Philippine television lifestyle informative show broadcast by GMA News TV and GTV.
+Taste Buddies is a Philippine television lifestyle infotainment show broadcast by GMA News TV and GTV.
 Originally hosted by Solenn Heussaff and Isabelle Daza, it premiered on GMA News TV on October 27, 2012.
 In February 2021, GMA News TV was rebranded as GTV, with the show being carried over.
 The show concluded on June 26, 2022.
 Heusaff and Gil Cuerva served as the final hosts.

 Premise

 The show features discovery journeys in new things about food, events, places and adventures.